 This graph shows how many tenants landlords are trying to evict across New York State.
 Due to relentless organizing, the tenant movement stopped ALMOST ALL evictions throughout New York State during the height of the pandemic by winning a series of eviction moratoria that stopped the filing of most new cases and prevented the courts from moving eviction cases forward.
 As a result, during the early months of the COVID-19 pandemic, the number of active eviction cases stayed almost completely stagnant, as shown by the plateau in the graph spanning the months of March through June 2020.
 In July 2020, when Governor Cuomo changed the rules, landlords began suing tenants again, and between July and December 2020, the number of active eviction cases increased.
 In late December 2020, the tenant movement won new State legislation that paused almost all eviction cases from moving forward, but when those protections expired on March 1st, landlords began suing again and the number of active eviction cases rapidly accelerated.
 While these numbers are staggering, they do not even capture the full picture: this data does not capture the countless tenants who are harassed out of their homes by their landlords or pushed out in other ways.

-While landlords have sued a LOT of tenants during the pandemic, almost none were evicted before 2022 thanks to the work of the tenant movement.
-This graph shows what’s at stake if we don’t extend and strengthen the eviction protections, and win universal rent cancelation and right to counsel for everyone.
+While landlords have sued tens of thousands of tenants> during the height of the pandemic, almost none were evicted before 2022 thanks to the work of the tenant movement.
+This graph shows what's at stake if we don't expand and strengthen tenant protections like Right to Counsel.

 Note: Data includes eviction cases filed since March 23, 2020.

-*Excludes single-unit rental properties to more accurately approximate the number of rental units per zip code.
+*Excludes single-unit residential properties to more accurately approximate the number of rental units per zip code.